 The Netherlands’ inefficient housing subsidies discourage geographical mobility

 Traditionally, Holland has had a large social rental housing sector.
 In the 1950s, owner occupants accounted for only 29% of the housing stock.

-Then the government began promoting home ownership, with remarkable results.
-Owner-occupancy rose to 42% by 1980, then to 55% in 2005.
+Then the government began promoting home ownership.
 Now about 60% of the total housing stock is owner-occupied.
 But in many major cities (Amsterdam, The Hague, Rotterdam, and Utrecht), about 50% of the housing stock is social housing.

 Homeowners receive favourable tax treatment.
 Aside from full income tax deductibility of mortgage interest payments; capital gains from rising house prices are also not taxed.
 However, this is partly offset by an annual imputed rental income tax, based on the property’s assessed value.